rafaell22/ootr-tracking-map/README.md

 - link always hints and locations

-- Separate all pubSub event payloads in specific classes (try to find a place to find all available events)
+~~- Separate all pubSub event payloads in specific classes (try to find a place to find all available events)~~

 ~~- Update pubsub to handle "once" function~~